PrismaticDevs/BooksApp/README.md

 ## Usage

-The inputs for title and author are used to enter a book's information which then gets saved to the database and displayed on the web page,
+The inputs for title and author are used to enter a book's information which then gets saved to the database and displayed on the web page.

+## Technologies

+- Node.js and MySQL backend
+- Express.js amd Sequelize back end API
+- Fetch API and JavaScript
+- HTML and Bootstrap CSS

 ## Contributors